apache/arrow/docs/source/format/Columnar.rst

 value and an integer giving the index in the array where the run ends.

 Any array can be run-end encoded.
 A run-end encoded array has no buffers by itself, but has two child arrays.
-The first one holds a signed integer called a "run end" for each run.
-The run ends array can hold either 16, 32, or 64-bit integers.
+The first child array, called the run ends array, holds either 16, 32, or 64-bit signed integers.
 The actual values of each run are held in the second child array.
 For the purposes of determining field names and schemas, these child arrays are prescribed the standard names of **run_ends** and **values** respectively.